-Officer and Member awareness is a key component of successfully embedding risk management arrangements; specific training has been provided to officers and members with risk management responsibilities with general awareness training provided for other officers and members.
+Officer and Member awareness is a key component of successfully embedding risk management arrangements; specific training is provided to officers with risk management responsibilities and members, with general awareness training provided for other officers, as required.
 Specific Risk Management Guidance which sets out the Council's requirements and processes and gives people the tools to help them identify and manage risks effectively is also available for officers.

-Roles and Responsibilities
+6. Roles and Responsibilities